-If a person files a complaint anonymously, we cannot ask him or her for more information.
-As a result, it is difficult for the accused person to defend him- or herself and present his or her view of the facts.
+If a person files a complaint anonymously, we cannot ask them for more information, which makes it more difficult for you to defend yourself and present your view of the incident.

-If, however, the complaint is very serious we may need to take action even if the complaint was filed anonymously.
+If, however, the complaint is very serious, however, we may need to take action even if it was filed anonymously.